Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ## Technical Architecture

-To improve stability and reliability, this project now uses a **two-process architecture**, managed by a single `ecosystem.config.js` file for `pm2`.
+To improve stability and reliability, this project uses a **two-process architecture**.

 1.  **Frontend UI Server (`mikrotik-manager`):** This is a lightweight Node.js/Express server.
 Its *only* job is to serve the static frontend files (HTML, CSS, JavaScript) that make up the user interface.
 It runs on port **3001**.
 2.  **API Backend Server (`mikrotik-api-backend`):** This is a separate, dedicated Node.js/Express server that uses the official **MikroTik REST API**.
 It handles all communication with your routers and exposes API endpoints (e.g., `/api/system-info`) that the frontend calls.
 This separation means that if an API request fails, it will not crash the user interface.
 It runs on port **3002**.